 No habitat deemed likely to support CRLF spawning activity was found within the Project Area, but several ponds on private land within the Site Assessment Area may be suitable.
-Potential "summer habitat" exists along Hooten Gulch within 100 meters of its confluence with South Cow Creek, but only if confirmed spawning habitat exists within one mile of Hooten Gulch.
-Any future protocol surveys for CRLFs should be concentrated in these areas.
+Potential future protocol surveys for CRLFs should be concentrated in these areas.